bgallamoza/MAL_Rating_Regression/README.md

 Using the MAL API, features were either used directly or used in feature engineering processes to generate new variables.

 ## **Choosing a model**
 Five different supervised regressors were trained and tested: linear regressor, lasso regressor, ridge regressor, random forest regressor, and gradient boosting regressor.
-For each model, different hyperparameters were tuned. **Ultimately, the Gradient Boosting Regressor was chosen for producing the highest $R^2$ value and the lowest MSE and MAE.**
+For each model, different hyperparameters were tuned. **Ultimately, the Gradient Boosting Regressor was chosen for producing the lowest Mean Squared Error of 0.34**

 This process is laid out in two Jupyter Notebooks: